 Charles J. Louckx (1846-1913) was born in Belgium (photo from Mack Williams’s In Old Fort Worth).
 When he was ten his family sailed to America from Antwerp.
 They were bound for La Reunion, the utopian commune begun west of Dallas about 1855 by French, Belgian, German, and Swiss immigrants.
 Colonists arrived first in New Orleans and then made their way to Galveston and Houston.
 From Houston, some of the first colonists walked to Dallas.
 That hike took fourteen days.
 One of the colonists wore wooden shoes.

 The lifespan of La Reunion was short.
 The commune dissolved.
 Louckx moved to Fort Worth.
 During Reconstruction Louckx was appointed Fort Worth postmaster in 1867.
 He was only twenty-one years old.
 He was succeeded in 1869 by Joseph A. Clark, father of Addison and Randolph Clark, founders of TCU.

 Sam Rosen (1868-1932) came to America from Russia at the age of twelve.
-In 1895 he began his business career in Fort Worth modestly: as a peddler of tin goods and jewelry.
-Then he opened a dry goods store in Hell’s Half Acre.
-Then a clothing store.
+About 1882 he began his business career in Fort Worth modestly: as a peddler of tin goods and jewelry.
+Then he opened a clothing store on Main Street downtown.
 All the while he saved his money.
-Then he gambled: He bought one thousand acres of farmland north of Fort Worth city limits as the new Stockyards and packing plants began a boom in what would become the city of North Fort Worth.
-In 1902 he developed the Rosen Heights subdivision, complete with a streetcar system (pictured), electricity and water systems, and a trolley park with a small lake.
-He also donated land for Sam Rosen Elementary School (1909) and for churches in Rosen Heights (photo from University of Texas at Arlington Libraries).
+In 1901 Fort Worth enticed Swift and Armour meatpacking companies to build packing plants in today’s North side.
+That began a boom, and Sam Rosen was ready.
+He bought hundreds of acres of farmland west of where the packing plants would be built and in 1902 developed his Rosen Heights addition, complete with a streetcar system (pictured), electricity and water systems, and a trolley park with a small lake.
+He also donated land for Sam Rosen School (1903) and for churches in Rosen Heights (photo from University of Texas at Arlington Libraries).